MissouriMRDT/RoveWare/RoveMotionControl/README.md

 * Other files in roveware such as RoveDynamixel

 ## Usage
-* 0) Include `RoveJointControl.h`.
+* 0) Include `RoveMotionControl.h`.
 Then, include the derivative classes you want to use.
 * 1) Construct the `OutputDevice` representing the device (motor controller, h-bridge, etc) used to move the axis of motion.
 * 2) If the axis is closed-loop controlled, then also construct a `FeedbackDevice` representing the device on the axis and the `IOAlgorithm` representing the desired closed-loop algorithm.
 Otherwise if it uses any other kind of algorithm to interpret commands for the motor, construct the `IOAlgorithm` without a feedback device.
 Using no `IOAlgorithm` is also an option, if the `OutputDevice` can understand the commands on its own.
 ** Note that if you want to use more complicated control schemes, you can weave multiple `IOAlgorithm`'s together; `IOAlgorithm` supports lacing multiple algorithms in order so that multiple are ran in sequence whenever the axis is updated.
 More details in its module description below